-If you love your nature and love to travel to the jungle regions of the world than the Amazon Jungle in Peru maybe the vacation you need.
-There are two main regions you must include in your Peru travel itinerary, the northern jungle region of Iquitos and the jungle region close to Cusco of Puerto Maldonado.
-Both regions are worth a visit for their wildlife and luxury accommodation and cruises, but here we are going to discover the Birds in Tambopata region of Puerto Maldonado.
+If you love nature and love to travel to the jungle regions of the world, then the Amazon Jungle in Peru may be the vacation you need.
+There are two main regions you must include in your Peru travel itinerary, the northern jungle region of Iquitos and the jungle region of Puerto Maldonado.
+Both regions are worth a visit for their wildlife, luxury accommodation, and cruises, but here we are going to discover the Birds in Tambopata, in the region of Puerto Maldonado.

-Getting to Puerto Maldonado from Cusco is easy with many different companies offering flights daily from the Imperial Inca city.
-Machu Travel Peru counts with an interesting Amazon tours from Cusco which offers you all you need to see in the area and once there the bird lovers among you will take pleasure in the abundance of fauna on offer.
+Getting to Puerto Maldonado from Cusco is easy with many different companies offering daily flights from the Imperial Inca city.
+Machu Travel Peru counts with interesting Amazon tours from Cusco which offer you all you need to see in the area and once there the bird lovers among you will take pleasure in the abundance of fauna it offers.

 There are literally hundreds of bird species that live in the rich rainforest of southeast Peru.
-From the canopy towers that feature in many of the jungle lodges on the shores of the Madre de Dios River you will have the best advantage point to see many different birds.
-Also from the lodges, take boat trips down the river to see many different species in flight.
+From the canopy towers that are featured in many of the jungle lodges on the shores of the Madre de Dios River, you will have the best advantage point to see many different birds.
+Also from the lodges, it is possible to take boat trips down the river to see many different species in flight.

-The Orinoco Goose, this colorful bird is one of the only species of waterfowl that live in Tambopata region.
-Typically shy the bird is hard to spot but it is more frequent along the shores of the Tambopata river.
+The Orinoco Goose, this colorful bird is one of the few species of waterfowl that live in the Tambopata region.
+This typically shy bird is hard to spot but it is more frequent along the shores of the Tambopata river.

 The Black Caracara, a striking raptor is often seen patrolling the riverbanks for small animals and fish.

 The Bat Falcon, this small falcon perches on the edges of the river to hunt.
 When other small birds enter its territory, it is able to catch its prey with rapid precision.